 How to Price Items on eBay (PC Version)

-Step 1: Log Into Your Account.
+1. Sign up or Log Into Your Account.

-Now once you sort all those things out, all you need to do is log in.
+Once you sort all those things out, all you need to do is log in.

 Using the Search Bar